LynnTaka/certified_preowned_processor/README.md

 #### Code implementation
-An implementation of a 32-bit single cycle MIPS processor in Verilog: https://github.com/diadatp/mips_cpu https://github.com/Hola39e/MIPS_Multi_Implementation#simulation-benchmarking-of-the-single-cycle-mips-processor
+An implementation of a single cycle MIPS processor in Verilog: https://github.com/diadatp/mips_cpu

+An implementation of a single cycle and multi cycle MIPS processor: https://github.com/Hola39e/MIPS_Multi_Implementation#simulation-benchmarking-of-the-single-cycle-mips-processor

 #### How to run